 Taxpayers have the right to receive prompt, courteous, and professional assistance in their dealings with the IRS, to be spoken to in a way they can easily understand, to receive clear and easily understandable communications from the IRS, and to speak to a supervisor about inadequate service.

-- Most answers to tax questions can be found on IRS.gov.
-If you cannot find an answer to your tax issue on the website or in published instructions, please contact the IRS for assistance.
+- However, if you cannot find an answer to your tax question in published instructions or online, please call the IRS for assistance.
 IRS representatives care about the quality of the service provided to you and are available to assist you.
-Here are some things to consider when contacting the IRS.
+Here are some things to consider when calling the IRS.

 - Certain IRS correspondence must include the name, phone number, and unique identifying number of an IRS employee that you may contact with respect to that correspondence.